 Grievance procedures under the Acas code seek to ensure work grievance procedures are conducted fairly.
 We can help by providing expert employment law advice and assisting you in drafting your grievance and/or appeal.

-We will also advise in writing your prospects of succeeding in bringing a claim for discrimination and/or constructive unfair dismissal in the Tribunal.
+We can then advise in writing your prospects of succeeding in bringing a claim for discrimination and/or constructive unfair dismissal in the Tribunal.
 If you believe your grievance is not being properly handled we can explore ways of getting this back on track.
 If you are at the appeal stage we can ensure your appeal addresses all the main issues.